-These programs are designed to be run on a Nintendo Entertainment System or compatible console (with a homemade rewritable cartridge) or in an NES emulator such as Nintendulator, Nestopia, FCEUX, or Mednafen.
+These programs are designed to be run on a Nintendo Entertainment System or compatible console (with a PowerPak or a homemade flash cartridge) or in an NES emulator such as Nintendulator, Nestopia, FCEUX, or Mednafen.
 (They will most likely not work in older emulators such as NESticle.)

 An editor for NES background graphics that runs on the NES, along with image conversion tools written in Python.
 Version 0.05 adds copy and paste and a mode that automatically creates unique tiles.

 Download Graphics editor 0.05 (82 KB; source, NES binary, and Python conversion tools)